iconify/icon-finder/README.md

 ## UI

-UI is a React application that displays search results.
+UI is an application built with Svelte that displays search results.
 It uses all packages that are listed above.

 See [docs/ui.md](docs/ui.md) to understand how UI works and how to customise it.

+See [docs/phrases.md](docs/phrases.md) if you want to translate UI.

 ## Build